Learn more about our programs.

 Volunteer activity requirements:

 - Volunteers on this team commit to a minimum of at least 1 four-hour activity session each week.
-Volunteers that maintain an activity level of at least 8 hours each week receive additional benefits.

 - Minimum activity requirement is 1 year.